AboutProjectsServicesExperienceBlogContactResumeStart a Project

 PersonalAI/MLDiscoveryCareer

 "The best obsessions feel less like choices and more like gravity.
-You don't decide to fall in — you just realize you already have."
+You don't decide to fall in · you just realise you already have."

 From Watching to Doing

-After two weeks of watching and reading, I finally opened a code editor.
-I found a scikit-learn tutorial and trained my first classifier — a decision tree on the Iris dataset.
+After a couple of weeks of watching and reading, I finally opened a code editor.
+I found a scikit-learn tutorial and trained my first classifier · a decision tree on the Iris dataset.
 The classic beginner move.
-But the moment I saw the accuracy score print out — 95% — it hit me that I had made a machine learn from data.
+But the moment I saw the accuracy score print out · 95% · it landed differently than any other program I had written.
+I had made a machine learn from data.

 It was terrible code.
 The model was trivial.
 The dataset was decades old.
 None of that mattered.
 I had crossed from watching to doing.

-That discovery night is the direct ancestor of everything that came after: building JARVIS as my first real AI project, winning a hackathon with an AI resume parser, co-authoring an IEEE paper on Bayesian deep learning, building RAG pipelines on AWS, and achieving ~99% LLM token reduction in a live agentic AI pipeline at Idyllic Services.
+That one coincidence · YouTube recommending the exact video I was thinking about · is the direct ancestor of everything that came after: building JARVIS as my first real AI project, winning a college hackathon with an AI resume parser, co-authoring an IEEE paper on Bayesian deep learning, building RAG pipelines on AWS, and achieving ~99% LLM token reduction in a live agentic AI pipeline at Idyllic Services.

-If you're early in your programming journey and haven't found your 2 AM topic yet — keep looking.
+If you're early in your journey and haven't found your "how does that work?" moment yet · keep looking.
 It exists.
-And when you find it, everything changes.
+And when it finds you, everything changes.

 Curious about AI/ML and want to talk through your learning path?
 I'm always happy to connect with developers at any stage.